Information for prospective students from Cambodia

 Phone: +44 (0)20 7898 4700

-If you would like to contact Amy Mitchell-Bell, our International Recruitment and Engagement Officer for South Asia and Southeast Asia, please email her on: email@example.com.
+If you would like to contact Amy Mitchell-Bell, our International Recruitment and Engagement Officer for South Asia and Southeast Asia, you can email her directly: firstname.lastname@example.org.
 SOAS staff travel overseas regularly to meet with students who are interested in studying at SOAS.
-For more information, please visit our Overseas Visits web page.
+For more information, please see events in your country

 The High School leavers certificate is not sufficient for entry to a SOAS undergraduate degree.
 The International Foundation Courses and English Language Studies Centre (IFCELS) at SOAS offer a preparatory year for international students seeking entry to undergraduate degrees at British universities.
 Applicants offering either ‘A’ levels or the IB Diploma will also be considered.